Rovaniemi has excellent travel connections, please see our Getting here page.

-If you’re wandering for the best time for you to travel to Rovaniemi, please see our When to go page.
+If you’re wandering for the best time for you to travel to Rovaniemi, please get to know our seasons and find more information here.

 The Northern Lights can be seen in Rovaniemi from late August until early April on clear, dark, cloudless nights away from city lights.